Why Radio Advertising? 2022 Edition

 3 - Programmatic Ads on Radio are a thing – Line up more than one bit of creative because radio has the technology to change which ad gets played on the fly.

-McDonalds UK ran programmatic ads during the summer of 2017.
-Depending on temperatures form the met office, their creative would change.
+McDonalds UK ran programmatic ads during the summer.
+Depending on temperatures from the met office, their creative would change.
 While it stayed under a certain temperature they ran the regular ads for the ‘Saver Menu’.
 Once the temperature went over a certain level, those switched out for McFlurry Ads.
 Simple.

 Strategic planning, like most advertising, starts from having a decent brief and a clear understanding of your customers.
 Work on clearly defining those audiences so we can find the perfect spot for your ad to play on.

-Down to the emotional connection and relationship between listener and station, competitions, phone ins, text ins and other listener engagement activities have massive impact on radio.
+Down to the emotional connection and relationship between listener and station, competitions, phone-ins, text ins and other listener engagement activities have a massive impact on radio.
 The impact far out-shoots other traditional media and, with the combination of digital and radio, this is only improving over time.